vikrantnegi/trackee-app/README.md

 # React Native Trackee App

-> A Realtime location tracking app.
+> A Realtime location tracking app for [article](https://www.sitepoint.com/react-native-pubnub-real-time-location-tracking/) published on SitePoint.
 This app is one of the two location tracking app.
 This app will be tracked by the [Tracker](https://github.com/vikrantnegi/tracker-app) app.

 # Clone the repo